 4. Identification of camps

 Key partners from agencies such as law enforcement, parks and public utilities provide information on the location of homeless camps throughout the county.
 Outreach workers visit camps during the week of the count as part of the coordinated outreach strategy.

 How does the count avoid duplication of data?

 The Homeless Street Count survey form and the One Night Shelter Count form collect basic identifying information for each individual who is counted.
 This information is used to eliminate any duplication across the surveys.

 How ARE the data used?

-Data from the Homeless Street Count and One Night Shelter Count is used to inform policy, planning, resource allocation and evaluation of homeless services.
+Data from the Homeless Street Count and One Night Shelter Count are used to inform policy, planning, resource allocation and evaluation of homeless services.
 For example:

-Count data is a required element of federal competitive grants such as the Continuum of Care, as well as the Consolidated Plan for Gresham, Portland and Multnomah County.
+Count data are required elements of federal competitive grants such as the Continuum of Care, as well as the Consolidated Plan for Gresham, Portland and Multnomah County.